 AECC University College Sports Teams

 These are just some of our sports teams here at AECC University College.
 From the start of this academic year all our teams were equipped with new sports kits provided by our Official Sportswear Providers, Viper 10.
+If you have a suggestion for a new club/team then please contact SUSports.

 AECC University College has an 11-aside football team playing BUCS – Men´s College and University football.
 The team was created in 2007 and has been very successful since.
 AECC FC is composed of football players from different countries and is a high levelled team.